 Wagner's conclusion?
-"If you can serve a diet of positive sermons focused on the real felt needs of the people, you will be preaching for growth." "xxiii"
+"If you can serve a diet of positive sermons focused on the real felt needs of the people, you will be preaching for growth."
+23

-It is not this author's intent to present a thorough analysis of Evangelical and Church Growth theology and methodology.
-There are several excellent studies available, and every WELS pastor (and many laypeople, for that matter) ought to read at least one of them.
-This short summary means to prove the premise, however, that Evangelical churches are not non-liturgical only or even primarily because they are evangelistic but because a non-liturgical style matches their theology.
+It is not within the scope of this essay to present a thorough analysis of Evangelical and Church Growth theology and methodology.
+There are several excellent studies available, and every WELS outreach-explorer ought to read at least one of them.24 I hope that this short summary has proved the premise, however, that Evangelical churches are not non-liturgical only or even primarily because they are evangelistic but because a non-liturgical style matches their theology.
 Their style is their substance!

 Lutheran pastors need to come to grips with the reality that not culture but God sets the liturgy.
 Obviously, I do not mean that in an absolute sense.
-Martin Luther reestablished the New Testament principle that form in worship is the free choice of the Church.
-When he presented his German order to the people of his day he wrote, "We heartily beg, in the name of Christ, that if in time something better should be revealed to them (i.e., to other Christians) they should tell us to be silent, so that by common effort we may aid the common cause."
+Martin Luther reestablished the New Testament principle that form in worship is the free choice of the church.
+When he presented his German order to the people of his day he wrote, "We heartily beg, in the name of Christ, that if in time something better should be revealed to them [i.e., to other Christians] they should tell us to be silent, so that by common effort we may aid the common cause."
 But to gain from Luther that, in worship, any style will do, is to misread Luther.
 Werner Elert says this about the Reformer:

-No matter how strongly he emphasizes the Christian freedom in connection with the forms of this rite, no matter how much he deviates from the form handed down at the end of the Middle Ages, no matter how earnestly he warns against the belief that external customs could commend us to God, still there are certain ceremonial elements that he, too, regards as indispensable. xxvi
+No matter how strongly he emphasizes the Christian freedom in connection with the forms of this rite, no matter how much he deviates from the form handed down at the end of the Middle Ages, no matter how earnestly he warns against the belief that external customs could commend us to God, still there are certain ceremonial elements that he, too, regards as indispensable.26